-Expenditures for FIP have declined markedly (84% in the last decade) due to both policy changes, including imposition of lifetime time limits, and economic conditions.
+Expenditures for FIP have declined markedly (79% in the last decade) due to both policy changes, including imposition of lifetime time limits, and economic conditions.
+The ongoing COVID-19 pandemic has resulted in recent caseload increases.

 Food Assistance Program (FAP)